 Parents helping parents.
 That’s what it’s all about.
 As leaders who minister to children, we’re in a unique position to minister to parents.
 Yet all the ministry doesn’t have to come through us.
 We can create opportunities for parents to minister to each other.

-Honesty — What’s said needs to be an accurate description of people’s feelings and thoughts.
+What’s said needs to be an accurate description of people’s feelings and thoughts.
 I tell parents, “If we have doubts or fears, or don’t know something, we need to be authentic about it.”
-Honesty creates an atmosphere for growth.
+Honesty creates an atmosphere of growth.